 People seek individual, couples, and family counseling for different reasons.
 They may be seeking to improve their relationships, their communications skills, cope with parenting challenges, or generally find more fulfillment in their lives.
 But there is a common thread: a feeling of “stuck-ness” and a frustration that something just isn’t working.
 Having a guide on your journey is important.

-My approach is to help you identify what isn’t working and then collaborate on a plan to address those needs, with goal-oriented work designed to return you back to a life that is happier and more successful.
+My approach is Evidence-based with the goal of helping you identify what isn’t working and then collaborate on a sensible plan to address those needs, with goal-oriented work designed to return you back to a life that is happier and more successful.

 The goal is that through counseling you will gain insight into your unhelpful thinking patterns and be able to change them, have healthier and more secure attachments in your relationships, and become equipped with the skills to generate a greater sense of control and empowerment in your life.

 I use my unique life experiences and education for the benefit of helping others improve their lives, careers, and relationships.
 You can expect an engaged, productive therapeutic relationship focused on helping you reach your goals, whether that is getting “unstuck”, managing anger or conflict, finding a better way forward in relationships, or generally living a life of deeper satisfaction.

 I earned my degree at Seattle University’s highly regarded Masters of Psychology program where I studied existential psychology.
 After completing my graduate training I became certified in Functional Family Therapy and worked as a Family Therapist for the Snohomish County Juvenile Justice System, counseling troubled adolescents and their families.
 This gave me a solid background in counseling adolescents boys and young men struggling to find their place in the world.
 This family systems expertise often applies to my couples work as well.

 I write a regular blog for Psychology Today.
 It can be seen here.